FHatCSW/node-red-contrib-pkcs11/README.md

 ## License

-This Node-RED EJBCA Integration Package is licensed under the [MIT License](/LICENSE).
+This Node-RED PKCS#11 Integration Package is licensed under the [MIT License](/LICENSE).

 ## Authors